Urology (journal)

 Urology, also known as The Gold Journal, is a monthly peer-reviewed medical journal covering urology and nephrology.
-It is published by Elsevier on behalf of the Société Internationale d'Urologie and the editor-in-chief is Eric A. Klein.
+It is published by Elsevier on behalf of the Société Internationale d'Urologie and the editor-in-chief is Hadley Wood.
 It was established in 1973.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents, EMBASE, MEDLINE, and Scopus.
 According to the Journal Citation Reports, Urology has a 2020 impact factor of 2.649.